mrandri19/mrandri19.github.io/_posts/2022-01-12-a-PPL-in-70-lines-of-python.md

 ### Evaluating the log density

-We are almost done, the missing piece is way to evaluate the joint log-density using our DAG.
+We are almost done, the missing piece is a way to evaluate the joint log-density using our DAG.
 To do it we need to traverse the DAG, and add together the log-densities of each variable.